Yorgos (Georgios) Kouritas, Instrumental Studies and Coordinator of the Applied Music program

-Mr. Kouritas has been selected among hundreds of applicants to be a finalist in major international conducting competitions such as the Dorati in Budapest, Hungary (2015 and 2018), and also the European Union Conducting in Bulgaria (2020).
-In the latter competition, he was chosen to participate from a pool of over 300 applicants and was able to advance till the semifinal round.
+Mr. Kouritas has been selected through hundreds of applicants to be a finalist in major international conducting competitions such as the Dorati in Budapest, Hungary (2015 and 2018), and also the European Union Conducting in Bulgaria (2020).

 Dr. Kouritas serves as the conductor of the Saddleback College Symphony Orchestra and Wind Ensemble.
 He also teaches violin, viola, and chamber music among his other duties.
 In May 2014 he finished a very successful tenure (three years) serving as the Assistant Conductor of the Boise Philharmonic and as the Music Director of the Boise Philharmonic Youth Orchestra.
 In March 2012, he made his debut with the Boise Philharmonic and it was enthusiastically received.
 While he was the Assistant Conductor of the Symphony Orchestras at Eastman School of Music, he also held the position of Music Director and Conductor of the New Horizons Orchestra and Associate Conductor with the Brighton Symphony.
 He previously had the position of Cincinnati Symphony Conducting Assistant during the year 2006-07.
 During this time, he assisted Paavo Jarvi and all the guest conductors of the symphony.
 He also worked with James Conlon for the duration of the May festival of the Cincinnati Symphony.
 At the same time, he worked with Cincinnati Symphony Youth Orchestra conducting them in rehearsals and concerts.
 Before joining CSO, he held the position of Assistant and Cover Conductor for the Cincinnati Chamber Orchestra, which included a production of Mozart’s Così Fan Tutte.